 - Identify the neurovasculature of the ureters.

 The ureters are a pair of muscular, tubular structures that are responsible for transporting urine from the kidneys to the urinary bladder by peristalsis for temporary storage, until urination.
 Each ureter arises as a continuation of the funnel-shaped renal pelvis at the hilum of the kidney in the posterior abdomen and runs distally into the pelvic cavity to enter the base of the urinary bladder.
-The ureters are closely related to several structures along its course including psoas major muscle, parts of the intestines, several blood vessels in the abdominopelvic cavity, ductus deferens in males and the uterine cervix in females.
+The ureters are closely related to several structures along their course including psoas major muscle, parts of the intestines, several blood vessels in the abdominopelvic cavity, ductus deferens in males and the uterine cervix in females.

-The blood supply of the ureters is from the abdominal aorta through multiple direct and indirect branches along its length.
+The blood supply of the ureters comes from the abdominal aorta through multiple direct and indirect branches along its length.
 The ureters receive both sympathetic and parasympathetic innervation through several plexuses in the abdomen and pelvis.

 This video will help you learn about the anatomy and function of the ureters in detail.

 Solidify your knowledge with our quiz about the ureters:

 Browse our atlas gallery to further review the course and relations of the ureters.